ehcache/ehcache.org-site/README.md

 ### Ruby

-* Install [rvm](https://rvm.io) for handling Ruby locally, following instructions are designed for that
+Ruby versions are not as nicely backward compatible as Java.
+We recommend to use something like [rbenv](https://github.com/rbenv/rbenv) that will allow you to select a specific Ruby version.
+We also recommend to run jekyll through [bundler](http://bundler.io/) to insure
+the right jekyll version will be used.

+* Install rbenv, ruby-build and rbenv-gemset - `brew install rbenv ruby-build rbenv-gemset` (on OS X)
+* Configure it - `rbenv init` and follow the instructions
-* Install Ruby 2.2.1 - `rvm install 2.2.1`
+* Install Ruby 2.2.1 - `rbenv install` (the version is specified in `.ruby-version`)
-* Create a new gemset in that ruby version - `rvm gemset create ehcache`
-* Make sure you are using the version and gemset - `rvm use 2.2.1@ehcache`
-* Import the gems found in `default.gems` - `rvm gemset import`
+* Install bundler - `gem install bundler`
+* Install dependencies - `gem install` (the will be installed in the `.gems` directory as configured in `.rbenv-gemsets`

 ### Linking with Ehcache 3 repository